wbap/WBCA/README.md

 ### Precaution, Reliability, Issues & Application Coverage

 This is still under development, the product here is not functional as an artificial intelligence system.
-This initial version of the WBCA is possibly only applicable for implementing into a brain like simulation.
+This initial version of the WBCA is possibly only applicable for implementing into a brain-like simulation.
 Currently, no machine learning modules included with WBCA to exert cognitive functions.

-### Why do we release of WBCA ver.
+### Why do we release WBCA ver.
 1.0 : Cajal?

 ・To be reviewed by professionals from the field of machine learning and neuroscience
 ・To broaden our views through public dialogue